Stabilizing Large-Scale Electric Power Grids with Adaptive Inertia: Numerical Simulations

+We conclude that, for sufficiently large control parameters $\alpha$ and $\beta$, our adaptive inertia control scheme outperforms the constant inertia method for all four performance measures.
+Figs.~\ref{fig:sweep} and \ref{fig:rts96comp} make it clear that this occurs, because VSGs perform equally well as conventional inertial generators at absorbing the short-time RoCoF, but damp frequency oscillations faster.
+A closer look at how this is done in practice reveals an interesting dual action, where VSGs simultaneously fight inter- and intra-area oscillations.
+The top panel of Fig.~\ref{fig:inter_intra} shows that areas I and II (see Fig.~\ref{fig:rts96}) oscillate against each other -- the fault triggered an inter-area oscillation mode.
+We find that these modes are more efficiently damped by VSGs than by conventional generators.
+Furthermore, VSGs equipped with our adaptive inertia control scheme lead to a more homogeneous response and an enhanced intra-area coherency.
+The effect is quantified by the coherency measure

-where $\bar{\omega}_\mathrm{area}(t)$ is the mean frequency in the area of the RTS-96 network corresponding to node $i$.
-A smaller performance measure corresponds to a more coherent response within each area.
-We find that the coherence measure for the adaptive case is only \SI{70}{\percent} of the measure for the constant case.
-This means that the adaptive inertia not only decreases inter-area oscillations, but also intra-area, machine-machine oscillations.
+where $\bar{\omega}_\mathrm{area}(t)$ is the mean frequency in the area corresponding to node $i$.
+The bottom panel of Fig.~\ref{fig:inter_intra} shows that the integrand of Eq.~\eqref{eq:l2coh} decays exponentially faster with than without VSGs.
+Thanks to VSGs, all generators within one area quickly respond coherently, with their frequency oscillating closer and closer to the area average shown in the top panel.
+We find that the coherence measure for the adaptive case is only \SI{75}{\percent} of the measure for the constant case.
+A very interesting finding is therefore that the adaptive inertia scheme of Eq.~\eqref{eq:adaptinertia} damps not only inter-area oscillations, but also intra-area, machine-machine oscillations.

-Finally, we found, but do not show, that similar conclusions can be drawn for a fault on one of the conventional generators, \emph{i.e.}, away from any VSG.
-Repeating the analysis for a \SI{1}{\pu} fault on the generator marked by the red arrow in Fig.~\ref{fig:rts96}, we find that the results for the frequency performance measure as well as the energy and synchronization time resemble closely panels a, c, and d of Fig.~\ref{fig:sweep}.
-For the RoCoF performance measure we observe a small improvement from the default to the adaptive case in a large part of the parameter range.
-The size of the improvement is however much smaller than the one shown in Fig.~\ref{fig:sweep}.
-This is not surprising as the RoCoF performance is mostly determined by local, short-time dynamics.
+Finally, we find, that the situation is similar for a fault on one of the conventional generators.
+For a fault on the generator marked by the red arrow in Fig.~\ref{fig:rts96}, we find that the results for the frequency performance measure as well as the energy and resynchronization time resemble closely panels a), c), and d) of Fig.~\ref{fig:sweep}.
+The adaptive case also performs better than the conventional inertia case.
+For the RoCoF performance measure, however, the improvement is significantly smaller than the one shown in Fig.~\ref{fig:sweep}.
+This is not surprising when the fault is some distance away from the nearest VSG, since the RoCoF is mostly determined by local, short-time dynamics.
+These results are shown in Section S2 of the supplemental material~\cite{supp}.